 Fannie Mae was founded as a government agency in 1938 as part of Franklin Delano

-'s New Deal to provide liquidity to the mortgage market.
+Roosevelt's New Deal to provide liquidity to the mortgage market.
 For the next thirty years, Fannie Mae held a virtual monopoly on the secondary mortgage market in the United States.
 In 1968, to remove the activity of Fannie Mae from the annual balance sheet of the federal budget, it was converted into a private corporation.[6]
 Fannie Mae ceased to be the guarantor of government-issued mortgages, and that

 responsibility was transferred to the new Government National Mortgage Association (Ginnie Mae).
 In 1995, Fannie Mae began receiving affordable housing credit for buying subprime securities.
 In 1999, the Clinton administration and Fannie Mae shareholders encouraged the lender to increase the number of mortgage loans offered to those of low and moderate income, both to improve rates of home ownership among those groups and to increase profits.[7]